kmrn/scad-test-project/README.md

 The database creation script connects to the MySQL server specified in `config.php` and creates a messages table if it doesn't already exist.
 So the process for starting it is supposed to just be to run `createDatabase.php` and then start the built in php server from the root of the directory.

 `contactForm.php` sanitizes all user input before inserting it into the messages table and then `getSignups.php` sanitizes before putting it into an html table that can be viewed at `/signups`.

+The total size for the project with all assets comes out to about 4.4 MB.